robertobatts/aws-certification-notes/notes/21-iam-advanced.md

 2. Delete the old organization
 3. Repeat the process above to invite the old master account to the new org

+## IAM Roles vs Resource Based Policies
+- When you assume a role, you give up your original permissions and take the permissions assigned to the role
+- When using a resource-based policy, the pricingpal doesn't have to give up his permissions

 ## IAM Permission Boundaries
 - IAM Permission Boundaries are supported for users and roles (not groups)
 - Advanced feature to use a managed policy to set the maximum permissions an IAM entity can get
 - They specify the boundaries a IAM permission can set
 - Example: if permission boundary allows only S3, and we attach a policy to use EC2 for a user, the policy won't work because it's outside of the boundary
 - Use case: allow developers to self-assign policies and manage their own permissions, while making sure they can't excalate their priviles (= make themselves admin)

+## AWS Control Tower
+- Easy way to set up and govern a secure and compliant multi-account AWS environment based on best practises
+- AWS Control Tower uses AWS Organizations to create accounts
+- Benefits:
+	- Automate the set up of your environent in a few clicks
+	- Automate ongoing policy management using guardrails
+	- Detect policy violations and remediate them
+	- Montiro compliance through an interactive dashboard

+### Guardrails
+- Provides ongoing governance for your Control Tower environemnt (AWS accounts)
+- **Preventive Guardrail - using SCPs** (e.g. restrict Regions across all your accounts)
+- **Detective Guardrail - using AWS Config** (e.g. identify untagged resources)

 ## IAM Policy Evaluation Policy